boazbk/tcs/lec_03_computation.md

 Just like we did for Boolean circuits, we can define a programming-language analog of NAND circuits.
 It is even simpler than the AON-CIRC language since we only have a single operation.
-We define the _NAND-CIRC Programming Language_ to be a programming language where every line has the following form:
+We define the _NAND-CIRC Programming Language_ to be a programming language where every line (apart from the input/output declaration) has the following form:

 ```python
 foo = NAND(bar,blah)